pkiraly/pkiraly.github.io/topics.md

 <p>Research questions and tasks (Computer Science):</p>
 <ul>
-  <li>Finish the implementation of MARCspec in QA catalogue</li>
+  <li>Finish the implementation of MARCspec in QA catalogue
-  <li>Create a selector class which could find and retrieve the part of the record which is addressed by the MARCspec expression (other implementation of the interface are already available for Xpath, JSONPath and SQL column name expressions)</li>
+* Create a selector class which could find and retrieve the part of the record which is addressed by the MARCspec expression (other implementation of the interface are already available for Xpath, JSONPath and SQL column name expressions)
-  <li>Adapt MQAF API that it should accept this selector implementation as input parameter (right now the implementations are hard coded)</li>
+* Adapt MQAF API that it should accept this selector implementation as input parameter (right now the implementations are hard coded)
-  <li>Create a command line interface in QA catalogue which accepts a configuration file describing SHACL-like ruleset</li>
+* Create a command line interface in QA catalogue which accepts a configuration file describing SHACL-like ruleset</li>
 </ul>

 <p>Research questions (Humanities):</p>
 <ul>
   <li>Can the content specific cataloguing rules provided by BL and KBR be transformed to SHACL-like machine readable rules?
 Are there limitations, and if yes: describe their nature?
-What suggestions this research might have to the SHACL community and to the further development of QA catalogue?</li>
+What suggestions this research might have to the SHACL community and to the further development of QA catalogue?
-  <li>Comparing the results of KBR and QA catalogue approaches, what suggestions this research might have to both parties?</li>
+* Comparing the results of KBR and QA catalogue approaches, what suggestions this research might have to both parties?</li>
 </ul>

 <p>Partners: </p>
 <ul>
-  <li>British Library</li>
+  <li>British Library
-  <li>KBR</li>
+* KBR</li>
 </ul>

 <p>Data sources:</p>
 <ul>
-  <li>Catalogue of British Library</li>
+  <li>Catalogue of British Library
-  <li>Catalogue of KBR</li>
+* Catalogue of KBR</li>
 </ul>

 <h2 class="c18" id="I.2"><span class="blue">I.2</span> UNIMARC</h2>